folio-org/folio-tools/folio-java-docker/openjdk8/README.md

-This directory contains configuration files to build Docker images for opendjdk-8-jre based FOLIO applications.
-Most of the work contained in this directory is based on the good folks at Fabric8 and reuses much of the work Fabric8 has done to properly support running Java applications in a Docker container and includes the following features:
+This directory contains configuration files to build Docker images for openjdk-8-jre-based FOLIO applications.
+Most of the work contained in this directory is based on the previous work by Fabric8 to properly support running Java applications in a Docker container.
+It includes the following features:

  * The Fabric8 Agent Bond - a "super agent" or wrapper that enables configurable Jolokia and Prometheus remote JMX-based agents.  https://github.com/fabric8io/agent-bond